nicopap/cuicui/Readme.md

 ## Short term roadmap

-0. [ ] Fix panic on modifier parsing in richtext
+0. [X] Fix panic on modifier parsing in richtext
+0. [ ] Enable usage with `Reflect` resources
 1. [ ] Publish richtext
+1. [ ] Implement change detection
-2. [ ] Study documentation, best way of presenting the crate
+2. [X] Study documentation, best way of presenting the crate
 3. [ ] Advertise to bevy community richtext and potential for `Modify` trait
 4. [ ] Abstract `Modify`, Create a `cuicui_fab` crate, dedicated to `Modify`.
 5. [ ] Study bevy_proto, how could the `Modify` trait be integrated?